bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ingham.md

 title: Ingham, Albert
 born: 1900
 died: 1967
-keywords: Ingham-Karamata theorem, Tauberian theorem, prime number theorem, Regular Variation, A Tauberian Theory, Abelian Integrals, Abel summation formula
+keywords: albert ingham,ingham
-description: Albert Ingham was an English mathematician who made significant contributions to the fields of number theory and real analysis, notably proving the Ingham-Karamata theorem and publishing books on Tauberian Theory.
+description: Albert Ingham was an English mathematician who worked in number theory and in particular on the prime number theorem.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---